-The Survivor's and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
-The program offers up to 45 months of education benefits.
+The Survivors' and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
+The program offers up to 36 months of education benefits.

 These benefits may be used for degree and certificate programs, apprenticeships, and on-the-job training.
 If you are a spouse, you may take a correspondence course.

 To be eligible, you must be the son, daughter or spouse of:

 - A veteran who died or is permanently and totally disabled as the result of a service-connected disability

 - A veteran who died from any cause while they had a VA recognized service-connected disability.

 - A service member missing in action or captured in the line of duty

-- A service member whom VA determines has a service-connected permanent and total disability and at the time of determination is a member of the Armed Forces who is hospitalized or receiving outpatient medical care, services, or treatment; and is likely to be discharged or released from service for this service-connected disability.
+- A service member whom VA determines has a service-connected permanent and total disability and at the time of determination is a military member who is hospitalized or receiving outpatient medical care, services, or treatment; and is likely to be discharged or released from service for this service-connected disability.

 DEA Rules for Children